airhorns/batman/README.md

 # License

-batman.js is copyright 2011 by [Shopify](http://www.shopify.com), released under the MIT license (see LICENSE for details).
+batman.js is copyright 2011 by [Shopify](http://www.shopify.com), released under the MIT License (see LICENSE for details).